robinblackwell/Pyoneers/README.md

 ### Prerequisites
 Before installing the dependencies, [python3](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/) is required to run the game.
 Note that pip should alreayd be installed if you have Python on your machine.

+Before running the setup comand, make sure you are on the game directory.

 ### Project setup
 Install all dependecies:
 ```